shubham210705/Project1_Spotify_EDA/README.md

 - ✔  Korean songs (14%) have the **highest mean popularity**,suggesting high engagement despite lower volume.
 - ✔ Mode is Secondary: **Do not let mode constrain your creative choice.**

+**
-How to Run the Notebook
+🚀 How to Run
+Clone this repository

-Install the required dependencies by running the following command
+Install the required dependencies**:

 ```bash
 pip install pandas numpy seaborn matplotlib scikit-learn